chengyineng38/terraform-databricks-examples/examples/manual-approve-with-azure-devops/README.md

 We also need to define auxiliary objects in the Azure DevOps project that will be used by the both pipelines:

 * Azure Data Lake Storage (ADLS) account and container that will be used to store Terraform state.
+  * If you do not have an ADLS account, you can create your own storage acocunt by following [the steps here](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal).
+  * This will be your `BACKEND_SA_NAME` later.
+  * Navigate to `Containers` underneath the `Data storage` tab.
+    * Here, you will find the list of containers within your storage account.
+You can choose to create new containers if you would like.
+    * The value in the `Name` column for your container will be your `BACKEND_CONTAINER_NAME`.
-* Service connection for Github that will be used to detect the changes in the repository (not necessary if you use Azure DevOps Repos).
+* Service connection for Github that will be used to detect the changes in the repository (not necessary if you use Azure DevOps Repos)
+    * If you receive this error as shown in the screenshot, you need to [create a new service connection with GitHub](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml#github-service-connection) using Personal Access Token (PAT).
 * [Service connection for Azure Resource Manager](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml#azure-resource-manager-service-connection) that will be used to access data of Terraform state in Azure Data Lake Storage (ADLS) container via [azure remote backend](https://www.terraform.io/language/settings/backends/azurerm).
 The configured identity needs to have write access to the configured ADLS container.
 * [Azure DevOps variable group](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups) will store all variables used by the both pipelines.
+  * Refer to the section below on how to configure variable groups.

 ### Configuring the variable group